From Disparate Systems to Unified Excellence: How Mission Streamlined Procurement Partners' Healthcare Technology Infrastructure

 The migration delivered transformative results across multiple dimensions.
 System uptime improved from 98.5% to three nines (99.9%), dramatically reducing the downtime that had plagued customers.
 Page load times dropped from over two seconds to sub-second response, creating a noticeably better user experience.
 Within just four months of completing the migration, Procurement Partners realized significant monthly cost savings by eliminating the dual technology stack.

 Customer satisfaction improved markedly.
 The company brought notable improvements to major accounts that had been experiencing application performance issues and delayed feature deployments.
-With systems consolidated on AWS, the DevOps team could troubleshoot more efficiently.
-Customer issues that previously took 72 to 96 hours to resolve now require just 24 to 36 hours or less.
+With systems consolidated and modernized on AWS, the DevOps team could troubleshoot more efficiently across a single, well-understood platform.
+Customer support issues that previously required escalation to DevOps and took 72 to 96 hours to resolve now require just 24 to 36 hours or less, a reduction of up to 75%.
 This acceleration means healthcare providers can maintain their supply chains with minimal disruption.

-The unified platform has freed internal resources from managing disparate systems, allowing the team to focus on innovation rather than infrastructure firefighting.
-Procurement Partners now operates with a modern, scalable architecture that positions them to serve the non-acute healthcare market more effectively, directly improving how healthcare facilities procure essential supplies for patient care.
+The unified, modernized platform has freed internal resources from managing disparate legacy systems, allowing the team to focus on innovation rather than infrastructure firefighting.
+With a simplified architecture built for scale, Procurement Partners is well-positioned to continue evolving, whether deploying new features faster, expanding AI capabilities, or serving the non-acute healthcare market more effectively, directly improving how healthcare facilities procure essential supplies for patient care.

 AWS Services Used